mnyrop/wax-cli/docs/sketch-build.md

 steps

 1. load _config.yml
-2. load collection-specific config
+2. load collection-specific config based on name
-3. check if .wax-cache for collection exists
-    - if not: initialize one
-4. check if wax.json exists
+3. check if wax.json exists
-    - if not: initialize one
+    - if not: initialize one from config, records, assets, & dictionary opts
-5. parse collection @items from config, records, assets, & dictionary opts
+4. parse collection @items from wax.json
-6. for each item: # update cache
+5. for each item: # state info
     - set bool item assets_have_changed?
-    - update wax-cache with new SHAs
+    - update wax-json with new SHAs as needed
 7. for each item: # simple images
    - if item assets_have_changed?
       + for each asset: